tjson/tjson-spec/draft-tjson-spec.md

 Only the base64url format is supported.
 The non-URL safe form of base64 is not supported and MUST be rejected by parsers.

+## Floating Points ("f")

+Floating points are identified by the "f" tag, with an associated JSON float literal value.
+Unlike integers, floating point values should NOT be quoted strings, but should use the native JSON syntax.

+Conforming TJSON parsers MUST ensure the resulting type of a parsed floating point is actually a floating point, and not an integer.

+The following is an example of a floating point in TJSON:

+    {"example:f":0.42}

 ## Integers

 TJSON provides standard syntax for representing integers as tagged strings,